pushlink/background-device-owner/README.md

 # kiosk-pos
 Learn how to update your KIOSK Android application (POS - Point of Sale) without user interaction with pushlink.

-## Are you interested to update private enterprise android app automatically?
+## Are you interested to update your private enterprise android app automatically?

 Pushlink covers 100% of this need.